TMJ Treatment Swansea, IL

 • Misaligned Bite: A misaligned bite, including conditions like overbite or underbite, can alter TMJ movement and cause discomfort in the long run.

-At Axes Physical Therapy, our TMD treatment approach in Swansea, IL focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
-Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.
+At Axes Physical Therapy, our approach to TMD treatment in Swansea, IL considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
+With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.

 Diagnosing TMD and TMJ Disorders

 In your initial TMD consultation in Swansea, IL, a qualified Swansea, IL physical therapist will review your symptoms and check the movement and function of the jaw joint.
-This diagnostic assessment may involve checking:
+This assessment may include evaluating:

 How Axes Approaches TMJ Treatment in Swansea, IL